wqfan/SwiftOnLambda-Functions/README.md

 # Swift on AWS Lambda - Function examples

+> ⚠️ This has been archived in favor of the community support: https://github.com/swift-server/swift-aws-lambda-runtime

 A set of examples running in [Swift on AWS Lambda](https://github.com/wqfan/SwiftOnLambda) custom runtime.